external-secrets/external-secrets/docs/guides/templating-v1.md

     Templating Engine v1 is **deprecated** and will be removed in the future.
 Please migrate to engine v2 and take a look at our [upgrade guide](templating.md#migrating-from-v1) for changes.

 With External Secrets Operator you can transform the data from the external secret provider before it is stored as `Kind=Secret`.
 You can do this with the `Spec.Target.Template`.

-Each data value is interpreted as a [golang template](https://golang.org/pkg/text/template/).
+Each data value is interpreted as a [Go template](https://golang.org/pkg/text/template/).
+Please note that referencing a non-existing key in the template will raise an error, instead of being suppressed.

 ## Examples